 To help you understand what I mean when I talk about tour groups in China that would work even for solo travelers, consider the following examples:

-- History Tours: You can walk through Beijing’s Forbidden City, walking aimlessly for hours.
+- History Tours: You can walk for hours aimlessly through the Forbidden City, one of the many great places to visit in Beijing.
 And if all you want is to simply check that off your list of places you’ve seen, that’s great.
-However, for a few extra dollars you could also join a walking tour with a historian who can tell stories that will bring the halls of this palace to life for you.
+However, for a few extra dollars you could also join a Beijing walking tour with a historian who can tell stories that will bring the halls of this palace to life for you.

 - Walking Tours: Part of what makes each city special is not always the tourist destinations.
 Taking a walk through the back alleys and older districts can give you a greater depth of understanding for a place.
 That’s where something like Jenny’s Shanghai Tours comes in.
 Small groups with personal guides take you through the fascinating parts of Shanghai that most tourists never get to see, and they provide history and context along the way.